zwoefler/Testing-Environments/kubespray-test/README.md

 ## ToDos

 - Implement a way, to vary the amount of nodes
     - Automatically adjust the amount of nodes, to the systems resources

 - Create roles out of the spaghetti playbooks!

+- Parallize the Provisioning process of the VMs

 - [ ] Output the IP addresses of the VMs with their corresponding nodes